alttch/bma-info/roboplc/quickstart.rst

    roboplc = { version = "0.1", features = ["modbus"] }
    tracing = { version = "0.1", features = ["log"] }

-The *tracing* crate will be used for logging.
+The *tracing* crate is added by default for logging.
 It is not a mandatory thing, the logging can be done in any other preferred way.

 Program code
 ============